ruimo/disk-scrub/README.md

 - Has no functions to execute periodically.
 You can use cron or any other tool for this.
 When launching the tool, please make sure the previous instance is not still running.

 - It may be a good idea to use a tool such as ionice in conjunction with this tool so that to prevent disk scrub occupies disk access.

+- Has no function to backup files.

+- Has no function to retain older versions of a file.
+You may want to use some sort of backup solutions such as [Backblaze](https://www.backblaze.com/cloud-backup.html#af9uz7).
+You can recover files that you accidentally modified/deleted with these kind of solutions.